kevmo/facebook-pixel-guide/README.md

 + Embedded pixel code
 + Capturing page interactions
 + Creating a custom audience using a Pixel
++ Create a Facebook campaign and ad set

 ## 1. Motivation
 I built a job board for the yachting and marine industry, [Simple Yacht Jobs](http://www.simpleyachtjobs.com/), and I want both to promote it and to let people know if a job they might be interested in becomes available.
 The website knows if a person is interested in a type of job if they request more information for a particular job of that type already listed.